-10.1.4 Searching for nodes
+10.1.4 Finding nodes

-At the top of the Node Library is a search bar.
-When you type in a search phrase, matching nodes will show up in the Node Library.
-Pressing while in the search bar will clear out your selection and show the entire Node Library, as will deleting your search term by pressing.
+In the top of the Node Library there is a search bar.
+You can type in part of a node name or a keyword and matching nodes will show up in the Library.
+Pressing while in the search bar will clear out your selection and show the entire library, as will deleting your search term.